-So, first things first, every artisan needs his tools and if you're in the business of making truly wonderful Greek coffee you are going to need a briki (as shown above).
-Briki will help you create the appropriate frothy topping, one of the original characteristics of this special kind of coffee.
+So, first things first, every artisan needs their tools and if you're adamant to have truly wonderful Greek coffee you are going to need a briki (as shown above).
+Briki will help you create the appropriate frothy topping, one of the original characteristics of Greek coffee.
 Usually, using a briki will give you two portions of Greek coffee.

 Greek coffee is usually served in a demitasse cup (in Greek, this is called "flitzani"), so you just have to use this cup at the start to measure the water needed for a cup of coffee.
 One demitasse cup is about 1/3 cup.
-Pour the water into the briki and then add coffee and sugar, if you wish.
-But how much sugar?
+Pour the water into the briki and then add coffee and sugar.
+How much sugar you ask?
 If you don't have a sweet tooth, just put a heaped teaspoon of coffee in the briki.
 For a medium-sweet taste, you should put one teaspoon of sugar and one heaped teaspoon of coffee in the briki.
-For a sweet coffee, just double the sugar (two teaspoons) and use a heaped teaspoon of coffee.
+For a sweet coffee, just double the sugar and use a heaped teaspoon of coffee.

-If you'd rather not fret about how to make it or you want to taste one that has been made to perfection then join us on our Athens Food Tour where your final stop is at a local cafe, far from the tourist trail where they make the best Greek coffees in the area.
+If you'd rather not fret about how to make it or you want to taste one that has been made to perfection, then join us on our Athens Food Tour where your final stop is at a local cafe, far from the tourist trail where they make the best Greek coffee in the area.

 Now it is time to create kaimaki, the frothy topping of traditional Greek coffee!
 Turn the heat to medium and stir the coffee.
 When it dissolves, stop stirring and wait until you see bubbles that make the coffee begin to rise in the briki.
 This is what we call "kaimaki" and it is the authentic quality of the Greek coffee.
 When kaimaki is created, you will notice that the foam will rise right to the top of the briki.
 When this happens, it is time to turn off the heat and wait a minute, until the grounds have settled a bit.
 Then you can serve.